Detopall/age-prediction/README.md

 You can now just run the index.html file in your browser or use a live server.
 Usage

-Press the Image button and choose a colored image that is of a persons face and click on the submit button.
-The result will be displayed above the image.
+Press the Image button and choose a ``colored image that is of a persons face`` and click on the submit button.
+The result will be displayed under the image.

 ## Examples